Show Your Stuff

 Audition materials consist of a jazz etude, scales and possible sight reading.
 Auditionees are encouraged to bring a prepared piece to the audition to exemplify their strengths.
 During the audition, consideration will be given to style, range, tone, intonation and aggressiveness.
 Several styles such as swing, funk, ballad, and Latin may be used in the audition.
 Please read the suggestions for audition on the audition instructions outside the jazz studies office.

 Small Jazz Ensembles, Combos, Jazz Chairs

 Those students interested in playing a jazz chair in a jazz ensemble and/or playing in a jazz combo will go through a large jazz audition first.
-After this audition, students interested in improvisation will be asked to play changes prepared and at sight from the Aebersold Jazz Records.
+After this audition, students interested in improvisation will be asked to play changes prepared and at sight from the Jamey Aebersold Jazz CD.
 A jazz studies faculty member will select the tunes.

 Large Jazz Ensembles/Small Combos - Rhythm Section Players

 All student rhythm section players will play in a group setting with other auditionees.
 Each student will be asked to prepare a variety of jazz literature as well as comping in several styles.
 In addition each rhythm section player will be asked to solo over changes.
 Drum sets player will be given a small group tune and asked to play the intent of the tune by themselves with solo to jazz faculty.
 Drum set players should be able to demonstrate all styles including, but not limited to: slow, Medium, Up Tempo swing, funk, shuffle, samba, bossa nova, jazz waltz, etc. Drum set players will be asked to play a blues and/or rhythm changes with guitar, piano, bass and solo on fours.